 PK360 in Graphite with Black Side Shelves, available on Amazon

 Alternatively, the grill can be turned into a convection slow cooker.
 We could easily go on and on about heat zones, but the short-and-sweet of the process is that air is pulled through one cylinder vent, moves through the hot coals, and indirectly cooks the meat placed on the other side of the oven.
-The heat then escapes through the opened radial vent directly above the meat (see the video at the end for visuals).
+The heat then escapes through the opened radial vent directly above the meat (see the video at the end of this article for visuals).

 The combination of two-zone cooking and additional space makes this charcoal grill more accommodating for pans and griddles.